Skip to content

 Kyuukei Coffee at Alexandra Village feels built around a proper pause.
 The room is tiny, with window counter seats looking out to a small garden courtyard and a few outdoor tables tucked away from the street.
 Sitting close to Alexandra Village Food Centre gives the place a neighbourhood rhythm that suits the name: this is a stop for slowing down, not a room that tries to dominate the block.

 The brand began as a coffee cart and now runs from Alexandra to Maxwell, which helps explain the tone here.
 Kyuukei is serious about coffee but not at all solemn about it.
-The menu moves between espresso, filter, matcha, toasties, and cakes, and the Alexandra branch works best when you want a cup, a snack, and a short reset rather than a long morning session.
+The menu moves between espresso, filter, matcha, toasties, and cakes, and Alexandra works best when you want a cup, a snack, and a short reset rather than a long morning session.

 Coffee style